Pirate-MIDI/Pirate-MIDI-Updater/README.md

 This is a (hopefully) easy-to-use cross-platform executable designed to update the firmware for Pirate MIDI devices.

-It supports the following devices:
+It supports updates for the following devices:
-- [ ] Bridge 6
+- [x] Bridge 6
-- [ ] Bridge 4
+- [x] Bridge 4
 - [x] CLiCK
 - [ ] uLOOP

-It's backend functionality is written in [Rust](https://www.rust-lang.org/), and uses the [Tauri Framework](https://tauri.app/) + Typescript for the GUI.
+It's backend functionality is written in [Rust](https://www.rust-lang.org/), and uses the [Tauri Framework](https://tauri.app/) + Typescript + Next.js for the GUI.

 ## Status

-THIS SOFTWARE IS CURRENTLY CONSIDERED BETA, AND AS SUCH IS POSSIBLY UNSTABLE... but I think it's alright tbh.
+This app is considered stable, but that doesn't mean it can't run into issues.

 If you're concerned, or believe you may have bricked your device, please read the section: [Bridge Device Recovery](#bridge-device-recovery)